-Energy sources that are freely available for all and do not have a market is referred to as non-commercial source of energy.
+Energy sources that are freely available for all and do not have a market are referred to as non-commercial sources of energy.
 Such energy sources are used for domestic consumption.
-The examples are: Cow dung, firewood, waste obtained from crops.
+Examples are cow dung, firewood, and waste obtained from crops.

-10. Justify that energy crisis can be overcome with the use of renewable sources of energy.
+10. Justify that the energy crisis can be overcome with the use of renewable sources of energy.

 11. How has the consumption pattern of energy changed over the years?

 The following points will show the changing consumption of power in India: